Zoegp/zoegp.github.io/leafbyte-how-to-use.md

 ### Results

 Finally, you'll reach the results.
 If you identified a scale, the image will have been cropped to the inside of the scale and distortion caused by the angle of the photo will have been corrected.
 LeafByte will use the scale as a frame of reference to determine the size of the leaf and the size of any holes in the leaf.
 Any holes in the leaf will be filled in with light green to show that they've been measured, and the results will display at the bottom.
-Notes can be added in the top left corner and will be saved in the spreadsheet.
+Notes can be added in the top left corner and will be saved in the spreadsheet with the rest of the data when you touch *Save & Next*.

 <img src="images/LeafByte- Margin Drawing.png" style="height:400px; margin-left: 15px;" align="right">